crucie/BlogIt/README.md

 1. Create a new project in the Appwrite console
 2. Set up the following collections:
-   - `posts`: To store blog posts
+   - `posts`: To store Blog posts
    - `users`: To store user profiles
    - `comments`: To store post comments
 3. Configure appropriate permissions for collections
-4. Create storage bucket for blog images
+4. Create storage bucket for Blog images

 ### TinyMCE Setup